Dr. Michaela Ecker

-Emmy Noether Junior Research Group Leader
+Emmy Noether Research Group Leader

 University of Kiel, Germany